marionbarker/OmniLoopMessageParser/README.md

 Repeat until all new reports have been downloaded

+Copy the new lines from the csv and Paste Values (Shift-Ctrl-V) to end of the Current Uploaded tab of the google sheet (link is in Zulip)

 ## Replace output_master_rev3.csv following code improvements

-First delete or archive output_master_rev3,csv
+First delete or archive output_master_rev3.csv

 Run python runAll433_Rev3.py which ignores any report with original antenna